shivanshdave/2020-432/projects/project1/approved_proposals.md

 ## Proposals Not Yet Approved

 - I await the next revision for each of the proposals below, which I hope will be the last revision needed.
-- The next formal deadline is Wednesday 2020-02-26 at 9 AM, but all of the revisions requested for these proposals are straightforward enough that I am hopeful you will complete them much sooner, I hope sometime Tuesday morning.
+- The next formal deadline is Wednesday 2020-02-26 at 9 AM, but all of the revisions requested for these proposals are straightforward enough that I am hopeful you will complete them as soon as possible.
-- You will need to have an approved portfolio before I will release Quiz 1 to you.

 Code | Investigator(s) | Another Revision Required?
 ------: | :-------------------------: | :-------------------------: